 - a.
-The student must complete every course required on the academic program plan (Master's Proposed Academic Program form for Master's and the list of courses entered in GradPlan for Ph.D.). - b.
-The Master's student must have successfully completed the thesis defense and the Report of MS Thesis and Oral Exam form submitted as outlined above.
+The student must complete every course required on their academic program plan (GradPlan). - b.
+The Master's student must have successfully completed the thesis defense and the Report of MS Thesis and Oral Exam form (submitted to department and GradPlan).
 The Ph.D. student must have successfully completed the dissertation proposal defense (Doctoral Research Proposal form submitted to department), comprehensive/preliminary exam (Record of Comprehensive Examinations form submitted to department and GradPlan), and final oral exam/dissertation defense (Record of Dissertation and Oral Exam form submitted to department and GradPlan). - c.
-The student must be enrolled for at least one credit during the semester that the final oral exam is taken. - d.
+The student must be enrolled for at least one credit during the semester that the final oral exam is taken.
+Master's students defending in the summer do not need to be enrolled as long as they were enrolled in the preceding spring semester. - d.
 Ph.D. candidates must pass the comprehensive examination prior to completion of dissertation and final oral examination. - e.
-If the student is a Plan A Master's degree candidate or a Ph.D. candidate, a copy of the thesis/dissertation is submitted electronically to the Graduate School by the date specified on the Graduate School's web page (see http://grad.msu.edu/etd/).
+If the student is a Plan A Master's degree candidate or a Ph.D. candidate, a copy of the thesis/dissertation must be submitted electronically to the Graduate School by the date specified on the Graduate School's web page (see http://grad.msu.edu/etd/).